bacal/dstruct/README.md

 # Dstruct - A data structure library written in C

 ### Use
-This library is intended to be a type agnostic library, some minor memory management is required, however this is not much more than passing the size of each data type in bytes.
+This library is intended to be a type agnostic library, some minor memory management is required; however this is not much more than passing the size of each data type in bytes.

-You must cast your original pointer to void a void* in order to store it.
-When retrieving data from the data structure, you must cast back to the original type
+You must cast your original pointer to a void* in order to store it.
+When retrieving data from the data structure, you must cast back to the original pointer type and dereference to get the value.

 Ex.
 Creating a linked list